paulosergioveras/OFDS-v3/README.md

 ### Delivery
 - The `Delivery` class tracks the status of an order's delivery, including updates on preparation, dispatch, and delivery.

+To run the project and show the features use python app.py